arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * What makes code readable?
 * What are the differences between Soa and Microservices?
 * What are the disadvantages of the Publish-Subscribe pattern at scale?
+* When would you apply horizontal scaling and when vertical scaling?

 ####[[↑]](#toc) <a name='security'>Questions about Security:</a>
 * What's Two Factor Authentication?
 How would you implement it in an existing web application?